-The bill amends existing surety bond requirements for certain Medicaid providers.
-The bill clarifies that the additional bond required by the AHCA, if a provider's billing during the first year exceeds the bond amount, need not exceed \$50,000 for certain providers.
+The bill amends existing surety bond requirements for certain Medicaid providers to clarify that the additional bond required by the AHCA, if a provider's billing during the first year exceeds the bond amount, need not exceed \$50,000 for certain providers.
 A provider could have a bond greater than \$50,000, if the provider so elected.